Flourishing Molendinar

 St Paul's Youth Forum has been awarded a grant by the charity Sustrans to make it safer and easier for people to walk, cycle and wheel in North East Glasgow.

-To make it easier and more pleasant for people to walk, cycle and wheel, we propose to make some changes to street layouts and regulations such as building continuous pavements, creating segregated cycleways and adding planters to streets.
+To make it easier and more pleasant for people to walk, cycle and wheel, it is proposed to make some changes to street layouts and regulations such as building continuous pavements, creating segregated cycleways and adding planters to streets.

 For now, the project is limited to the area shown on the map.
-We aim to extend the project all the way into the city centre, where it would connect to other projects such as the Avenues in the city centre.
+The aim is that the project will eventually link up to other projects such as the Avenues in the city centre.

 What things could look like